GSA/digitalgov.gov/content/authors/joseph-castle/_index.md

 email: joseph.castle@gsa.gov

 # Bio — keep it under 50 words
 bio: "Joseph Castle serves as the Product Owner & Front-End Engineer of Code.gov where he is responsible for maintaining the Code.gov website and overseeing federal agency implementation of the White House’s Federal Source Code Policy.
 Dr. Castle earned his PhD from Virginia Tech and his dissertation focused on OSS publication in the federal sector.
-He served in the Obama Administration, is a U.S. Army veteran, and a recipient of a Fed100."
+He served in the Obama Administration, is a U.S. Army veteran, and a Fed100 recipient."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: "https://www.linkedin.com/in/jrcastle/"